Zwiesel: Mineralogy

-In the area of Zwiesel a great diversity of mineralogical compositions can be found and especially the glass manufacturing companies benefited from the outstanding amount of quartz.
-The most famous mining site is probably the quartz quarry at the mountain "Hennenkobel" (the name translates as chicken coop) where many rare and popular minerals were found.
+In the area of Zwiesel a great diversity of mineralogical compositions can be found; glass manufacturing companies in particular benefited from the outstanding amount of quartz.
+The most famous mining site is probably the quartz quarry at Hennenkobel mountain (the name translates as 'chicken coop') where many rare and popular minerals were found.
 The mineral Zwieselite, which can be found there, was named after the glass town of Zwiesel.

+Climate

+Zwiesel has an humid continental climate (Köppen: Dfb; Trewartha: Dclo).
+The Zwiesel weather station is located at an altitude of 615 m.
+The temperature is significantly lower than in most parts of Germany by several degrees.
+At the same time, the average annual precipitation exceeds 1000 mm, which is relatively rare in Germany.

+The Zwiesel weather station has recorded the following extreme values: